Court Mediation: Your Chance to Stop Foreclosure

 What do I do with the financial information I get from the bank’s lawyer?

-The Mediation Scheduling Notice requires the Plaintiff to file different financial information, after you file yours.
+The Plaintiff (bank) is required to file different financial information.
 Here is the form that the Plaintiff is required to fill out and file.
 The bank’s lawyer should send you a copy of his responses when he files the original with the court.

 If you want to understand this information better, before your mediation, try to get help from the Foreclosure Prevention Hotline: 1-888-664-2569.